I met a group of strangers at the Airport, 10 weeks later I left a group of life long friends at the Airport.

 From here you will learn Spanish, surf in one of the top 10 surf destinations in the world and contribute to various environmental projects helping to preserve precious ecosystems.
 Surf lessons included.

-Your next 3 weeks will be at the Montezuma Sea Turtle Conservation Project which is is approximately 40 km up the coast directly north from Santa Teresa.
+Your next 3 weeks will be helping with turtle conservation either at the Montezuma Sea Turtle Conservation Project which is is approximately 17 km up the coast from Santa Teresa or on Playa Carmen, close to the Santa Teresa

 Here you will be protecting the eggs and hatchlings of Olive Ridley, Black Turtle, Hawksbill and Leatherback species, who visit this nesting beach at night to nest.
 You will work between 6-10 hours per day to help maintain the infrastructure and surroundings, beach cleaning, night patrols to look for nesting female turtles (in season), transport food and water, collect data and release baby turtles into the ocean (in season).